Character or Ma-Ti Summonses Captain Planet All by Himself

 Meanwhile, Saul remains more troubled than Lord Percival Graves, viewing David as a regular Ralph Hampton Gainesworth Jones.
 He doesn’t think David is worthy of the throne and is prepared to do anything to get rid of him, so when his minion Doeg tattles about what he witnessed in Nob, it compels the king to haul in the Kohen for questioning.
 Unaware of David’s wanted status, the Kohen defends his position, but Saul dismisses the priest faster than Johnny Ringo.
 Killing the clergy is only the beginning, though.
 Saul goes full Grand Moff Tarkin on Nob.
 But even his stormtroopers won’t use their blasters on innocent civilians, so he relies on Doeg to do his dirty work (vv.
 17-19).
 As Princess Leia would say, “If ever there was a shred of humanity in you or these twisted creatures of yours, it’s dead now.
 You’re at war with life itself … your Empire is doomed.”
 Abiathar, one of the Kohen’s sons, is the sole survivor.
 He escapes and joins up with David’s ragtag band of misfits.
 And yeah, there’s a psalm for that.
 “Psalm 52.”
 This one never gets requested on karaoke night.

-Reports of Saul’s volatile actions make David anxious about his family’s safety, so he sends them to live in Moab with the relatives of his Grandma Ruth.
+Reports of Saul’s volatile actions make David anxious about his family’s safety, so he sends them to live in Moab with the relatives of his Great Grandma Ruth.
 But despite being in the middle of a deadly game of hide and seek, chapter 23 reveals news of a nearby Philistine attack catapults David and his men into action.
 Wanted for a crime they didn’t commit, David’s crack commando unit hides out in the Jerusalem underground.
 Today, still wanted by the government, they survive as soldiers of fortune.
 If you have a problem, if no one else can help, and if you can find them, maybe you can hire…David’s team.
 When Saul hears David has successfully battled the Philistines in the outskirts of Judah, it launches him into Roscoe P. Coltrane hot pursuit.
 David quickly retreats into the wilderness of Ziph when he receives word that the king is coming in hot.
 At this point, David has logged more miles on his sneakers than Babe Levy.
-During his stay in the mountains, Jonathan stops by to give his bestie a pep talk: “[Y]ou will reign over Israel and I will be second to you, and even my father knows it” (v.
+During his stay in the mountains, Jonathan stops by to give his bestie a pep talk: “[Y]ou will be king over Israel and I will be next to you; and Saul my father knows that” (v.
 17).
 Jonathen’s bros before blood stance is an unprecedented exhibit of his friendship and acceptance that David has been designated to be Israel’s next king (go to 16:13 and hit refresh).
 The good friends don’t realize it, but this will be their last hang out session.

 Then, like clockwork, some of the locals rat out David to the king, sending him back on the run.
 There’s a psalm for that.
 The betrayal has David reaching for Lucille, his black Gibson ES, which he uses to compose a bluesy tune titled “Psalm 54.”
 Taking cover in the rocky mountain refuge, David tries to dodge another bullet.
 He runs with more passion than Ethan Hunt, but this time Saul and his army slowly close in.
 David is on the brink of being captured when word that the relentless Philistines have invaded Israel again forces Saul to give up the chase to go tangle with their archnemesis (vv.
 26-28).
 David barely has time to get off the mountain before Saul returns to pick up the manhunt.
 Saul proves to be doggedly persistent and instructs his men accordingly.
 As Deputy Marshal Sam Gerard would say, “What I want out of each and every one of you is a hard target search of every gas station, residence, warehouse, farmhouse, henhouse, outhouse and dog house in the area.”

 In chapter 24, David is holed up in a large roadside cave when Saul comes along.
 Unaware his prey is inside, Saul enters the cave alone to pinch a royal loaf (v.
 4).
 David’s men can’t believe their good fortune.
 Saul is caught with his pants down like Vincent Vega.
 The men goad David with Emperor Palpatine energy: “You want this, don’t you?
 The hate is swelling up in you now.
 Take your Jedi weapon.
 Use it.
 He is unarmed.
 Strike him down … fulfill your destiny” (v.
 5).
 But David has been reading Sun Tzu and knows the ultimate tactic is to win without fighting and advances only to cut off a piece of Saul’s robe, which he uses like a white flag to approach the king after he finishes his business.
-When Saul finds out David reframed from killing him while he was dropping a deuce, he proclaims a tearful truce and even admits to David’s impending rule: “I know that you will certainly reign, and that the kingship over Israel shall be established in your hand” (v.
+When Saul finds out David reframed from killing him while he was dropping a deuce, he proclaims a tearful truce and even admits to David’s impending rule: “I know that you will surely be king, and that the kingdom of Israel will be established in your hand” (v.
 21).
 As Wes Mantooth would say, “From deep down in my stomach, with every inch of me, I pure, straight hate you.
 But goddammit I do respect you!”
 There’s a psalm for that.
 In fact, there’s a few.
 The close call in the cave inspires psalms “57,” “142” and “143.”
 It seems like things have finally taking a turn when the two parties peacefully go their separate ways.

 The first verse of chapter 25 abruptly marks the passing of the book’s title character in one brief sentence.
 Dying at the age of 52 reveals Samuel’s time as Israel’s judge was no cakewalk.
 As Indiana Jones would say, “It’s not the years, honey.
 It’s the miles.”
 After attending the celebration of Samuel’s life, David hunkers down in the Kentucky foothills, where eventually he runs short on supplies.
 David sends friendly word to Nabal, a wealthy landowner in Harlan County to request provisions for his men, but the inhospitable hillbilly dismisses the request, even though David’s men have been providing protection for his employees.
 When word gets back to David, he heads over to Nabal’s place to lay down the law with more authority than Deputy Marshal Raylan Givens.
 But when Nabal’s wife Abigail hears what’s going down, she rushes to meet David with a chuckwagon load of chow before he can quickdraw on her husband.
 Her food and good advice correct David’s low blood sugar and dissuade him from doing anything rash (v.
 35).
 Nabal hits the rafters when he finds out.
 The thought of losing one bottle of bubbly from his collection causes him to stroke out.
 Scripture says, “his heart died within him” (v.
 37).
 Upon hearing the news, David immediately steps in to romance the widow, inviting Abigail to marry him, a gentlemanly gesture tempered by the fact he’s been going around using his wanted poster to pick up ladies like Billy the Kid.
 That’s right.
 While on the run from Saul, David marries more women than Monte Peterson: six, including Abigail.